Ora Rush Weed: Early years

 Ora Rush Weed was born in Hardin, Ray County in Missouri.
 He was married to Phoebe Pomeroy Weed with whom he had 7 children.
 Weed became an ordinated Methodist minister.
 Soon, he moved with his family moved to Anderson County, Kansas.
 He was stern as a minister and believed that Methodism was too soft in the teachings of Christianity.
-Therefore, he moved to Gridley, Coffery, Kansas and finally to the Territory of Arizona in 1911.
+Therefore, he moved to Gridley, Coffery, Kansas, and finally to the Territory of Arizona in 1911.

 Weedville, Arizona

-In Arizona, together with his family and some followers, he homesteaded the area which is located within 71st. and 75th Aves. between Thunderbird Blvd. and Acoma Drive.
+In Arizona, together with his family and some followers, he homesteaded the area which is located within 71st and 75th Avenues, between Thunderbird Road and Acoma Drive.
 Rev. Weed established the Old Path Church, cemetery (1921) and boarding school, and a small religious community developed around these structures.
 Rev. Weed named his church and cemetery "Old Path" after a passage from the bible in the book if Jeremiah which states the following:

 "Stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and ye shall find rest for your souls."

 Rev. Weed named the small religious community"Weedville" after himself.
 Weedville sustained itself with farming, sales from a small country store which he ran, and by making and selling brooms made from broomcorn which Rev. Weed established.
 The brooms were made by former prison inmates.
 Weed donated land and buildings to the Southwest Indian School.